growbit/turbogwt-gwtp/README.md

 ### From Model to View
 1. System updates Model
 2. System calls refresh() on Presenter
-3. Presenter formats value (if exists)
+3. Presenter formats value (if formatter was bound)
 4. Presenter sends value to View

 ## Documentation